Click on the image to enlarge it.

 But our way is not necessarily God’s way.

-To relinquish our control of things can make us feel insecure, afraid or upset.
+If our faith and trust in God is immature, relinquishing our control of things to God can make us feel insecure, afraid or upset.
 And sometimes situations are totally out of our control.
-Perhaps we have offended somebody and they refuse to reconcile with us, perhaps we have been falsely accused and condemned, perhaps our teenager has rebelled and run to the world, perhaps we have lost our job or our spouse.
+Perhaps we have offended somebody and they refuse to reconcile with us.
+Perhaps we have been falsely accused and condemned.
+Perhaps our teenager has rebelled and run to the world.
+Perhaps we have lost our job or our spouse.
 All of these “out-of-control” things can cause us a great deal of anxiety.

 However, we have a sovereign God who has promised us in Scripture that he, “…works out everything in conformity with the purpose of his will…” (Ephesians 1:11).